Ikigai, Purpose and Direction

 - I should want this because it looks like success.

-- I keep picking the impressive option.
+- I keep choosing the impressive option.

 Ikigai: A Deeper Understanding